Lubang Buaya

-Lubang Buaya (literally "crocodile's pit") is the suburb on Cipayung, East Jakarta, Indonesia which is also the site of the murder of seven Indonesian army officers during the 1 October coup attempt of the 30 September Movement.
-It is located on the outskirts of Jakarta near the Halim Perdanakusuma Air Force Base.
+Lubang Buaya (literally "crocodile's pit") is an administrative village (kelurahan in Indonesian) in Cipayung, East Jakarta, Indonesia, located on the outskirts of Jakarta near the Halim Perdanakusuma Air Force Base.
+It is the site of the murder of seven Indonesian army officers during the 1 October coup attempt of the 30 September Movement.

 History

+Lubang Buaya was first given its name by a notable Betawi ulema in Jakarta, Syarif Hidayatullah (Datuk Banjir), because there were more crocodiles when he dug a water hole.
+Lubang Buaya itself is actually a swamp which more crocodiles living there.

-On 31 May 1965, President Sukarno called for the establishment of a "fifth force", in addition to the three existing armed forces (Army, Navy and Air Force) and the police, to be made up of workers and peasants.
+On 31 May 1965, President Sukarno called for the establishment of a "fifth force", in addition to the three existing armed forces (Army, Navy, and Air Force) and the police, to be made up of workers and peasants.
 This attracted strong opposition from Army commander Ahmad Yani, but soon training commenced at the swampy region near Halim called Lubang Buaya.
 It was under the control of Major Sujono, commander of the Halim base ground defense.
 Among the participants were members of the PKI-affiliated youth group Pemuda Rakyat.

-In the early hours of 1 October 1965, members of the 30 September Movement, left their base at Lubang Buaya on a mission to kidnap seven generals, all members of the Army General Staff.
-Later that night, they returned bringing the bodies of three of the generals who had been killed in the kidnap attempts as well as four living prisoners.
-The survivors were subsequently killed, and all seven bodies thrown down a disused well.
+In the early hours of 1 October 1965, members of the 30 September Movement left their base at Lubang Buaya on a mission to kidnap seven generals, all members of the Army General Staff.
+Later that night, they returned with the bodies of three of generals killed in the kidnap attempts, as well as four living prisoners.
+The survivors were subsequently killed, and all seven bodies were thrown down a disused well.

 On 4 October, the bodies were recovered using special equipment.
 Suharto personally supervised the operation.

-During the New Order regime, a ceremony attended by the president and senior officials was held every year on October 1.
+During the New Order regime, a ceremony attended by the President and senior officials was held every year on October 1.